zmvaldiv/tracking_ENGS169/tracking_calibration/readme.txt

 Mike Kokko has created a server and written documentation for collecting Aurora EM tracking data into MATLAB.

-The group has tested the server and collecting data with the coil with success.
+The group has successfully tested the server and collected data with the coil.
 No data was saved during this test run.